nrfconnect/sdk-nrf/samples/nrf5340/empty_app_core/README.rst

 To test the sample, complete the following steps:

 1. Program the sample to the application core.
 #.
-Program Zephyr's :ref:`zephyr:blinky-sample` sample to the network core.
+Program Zephyr's :zephyr:code-sample:`blinky` sample to the network core.
 #.
 Observe the LEDs on the kit.

 Dependencies